Oatmeal with raspberry in a bowl

 I had to start with apples, as they are my favourite fruit of all time.

 Apples have powerful antioxidant and anti-inflammatory properties, which help us reduce the risk of many chronic diseases that are apparent today.
-You also benefit from reducing type two diabetes, cancer and cardiovascular disease since apples have phytochemical compounds.
-You get a big dose of soluble fibre that is key in healing and nourishing our good gut bacteria.

 Both soluble and insoluble fibre provides many gut health benefits.
 Apples contain soluble fibre, which helps food move faster in your digestive tract.
 That act alone can help you poop easily and much faster rather than causing constipation.
 Eating an apple helps to satisfy your hunger and diminish it.